NASA Confirms Perseverance Mars Rover Got Its First Piece Of Rock - UrduPoint

 NASA Confirms Perseverance Mars Rover Got Its First Piece Of Rock

-Washington, Sept 6 (UrduPoint / Pakistan Point News - 6th Sep, 2021 ) :NASA has confirmed that its Perseverance rover has succeeded in collecting its first rock sample on Mars.
+Washington, Sept 7 (UrduPoint / Pakistan Point News - 7th Sep, 2021 ) :NASA confirmed Monday that its Perseverance Mars rover succeeded in collecting its first rock sample for scientists to pore over when a future mission eventually brings it back to Earth.

-"I've got it!" the space agency tweeted in the early hours of Monday, alongside a photograph of a rock core slightly thicker than a pencil inside a sample tube.
+"I've got it!" the space agency tweeted, alongside a photograph of a rock core slightly thicker than a pencil inside a sample tube.

-NASA said last week it thought it had accomplished the feat, but poorly-lit photographs taken by the rover meant that the team operating the mission were not certain whether the sample had stayed inside its tube.

-It had to retake the pictures in better lighting, but sending back the data can take several days.

-"With better lighting down the sample tube, you can see the rock core I collected is still in there," said NASA in the new tweet, adding that the next stage would be sealing this tube and storing it.
+The sample was collected on September 1, but NASA was initially unsure whether the rover had successfully held onto its precious cargo, because initial images taken in poor light were unclear.

+After taking a new photo so mission control could verify its contents, Perseverance transferred the tube to the rover's interior for further measurements and imaging, then hermetically sealed the container.

+Thomas Zurbuchen, associate administrator for science, likened the achievement to the first samples of rock taken from the Moon, which are still invaluable to researchers today.

+Perseverance's sampling and caching system is the most complex mechanism ever sent to space, with over 3,000 parts.

-The target was a briefcase-sized rock nicknamed "Rochette" from a ridgeline that is half a mile (900 meters) long.
+Its first target was a briefcase-sized rock nicknamed "Rochette" from a ridgeline that is particularly interesting from a geological perspective as it contains ancient layers of exposed bedrock.

 Perseverance uses a drill and a hollow coring bit at the end of its 7-foot-long (2-meter-long) robotic arm to extract samples.